-The account "Restricted Use Funds" contains all such financial resources that are burdened with availability restrictions, and that are received as a guarantee for services that are yet to be rendered in favor of Grupo ICE.

-Restricted use funds are recorded at par value and settled when such resources are returned to the guarantors.

-(v) Accounts receivable, net
+- The account "Restricted Use Funds" contains all such financial resources that are burdened with availability restrictions, received as a guarantee for services that are yet to be rendered in favor of Grupo ICE. - Restricted use funds are recorded at par value and settled when such resources are returned to the guarantors. - (v) Accounts receivable, net